i1rakesh/brandRadiator/README.md

+### NewsX
+This is a React news website project that displays news articles from various sources and allows users to browse and read articles.
+This Website main consist of four components:

+• Home
+• About
+• Contact Us
+• Admin

-React Vite App with JavaScript
+### React Vite App with JavaScript
 This is a React Vite application built using JavaScript.
 Vite is a build tool that focuses on speed and fast development workflows.
 It is designed to be lightweight and quick to start up, making it a great choice for modern web development.

 ## Getting Started